habedi/PracticalMachineLearning/README.md

 * [Talisman](https://github.com/Yomguithereal/talisman): Talisman is a modular JavaScript library for NLP and Machine Learning activities
 * [StyleGAN](https://github.com/NVlabs/stylegan): StyleGAN is the TensorFlow implementation of a proposed architecture for GANs from NVIDIA.
 You can use it to create photo-realistic pictures of people who don't exist!
 * [Java String Similarity](https://github.com/tdebatty/java-string-similarity): A Java library implementing a collection of helpful text similarity/distance measures
-* [Label Studio](https://github.com/heartexlabs/label-studio): Label Studio is a handy tool with a friendly UI for labeling your data (e.g., records and documents)
+* [Label Studio](https://github.com/heartexlabs/label-studio): Label Studio is a handy tool with a friendly UI for labelling your data (e.g., records and documents)
 * [GraphML](http://graphml.graphdrawing.org/index.html): GraphML is a graph representation and serialization file format based on XML that could store many different types of graphs with their attributes without loss of information
 * [Taco](http://tensor-compiler.org/): A compiler for compiling and executing general tensor algebra operations on sparse tensors in machine code for CPUs and GPUs
 * [Libspatialindex](https://libspatialindex.org/): Libspatialindex contains many robust geolocational indexing algorithms like R*-tree and TPR-tree